DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-update-account-keys.md

 * Install the currently supported version of `dcdcli.` [[info | Note]]
-| The `dcdcli` tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will install the `dcdcli` and `dcdksd` command line tools.
+| The `dcdcli` tool is bundled with the DCD software.
+[Installing DCD](../../00_install/index.md) will install the `dcdcli` and `dcdksd` command line tools.
-* You have an EOSIO account and access to the account's private key.
+* You have an DCD account and access to the account's private key.

 ## Reference
 See the following reference guides for command line usage and related options: